aravinthakshan/intel-dlstreamer/README.md

 - [Intel® DL Streamer Official Tutorial: Build Object Detection Pipeline](https://dlstreamer.github.io/get_started/tutorial.html#exercise-1-build-object-detection-pipeline)
 - See `referece.txt` for a full tutorial and pipeline examples (from Intel documentation)

-## 7. License

-This project is for benchmarking and research purposes.
-See LICENSE for details if present.

 ---

 **Project Report:**